Wincenty Danilewicz

-Wincenty Danilewicz (1787 – 23 March 1878) - Chevau-léger in the Napoleonic campaign, secretary of Chancellery of Senat in Congress Poland, chief archivist of heraldric administration of Congress Poland in Warsaw.
+Wincenty Danilewicz (1787 – 23 March 1878) was a Chevau-léger in the Napoleonic campaign, secretary of Chancellery of Senat in Congress Poland, chief archivist of heraldric administration of Congress Poland in Warsaw.

 Biography

-Wincenty Danilewicz, born 1787 in Minsk (Polish–Lithuanian Commonwealth) – died 23 March 1878 in Jędrzejów (Russian Empire)- was a member of the Ostoja Danielewicz family and served as a Chevau-léger in the Napoleonic campaign, for which he was awarded the French Order of Legion of Honour and Saint Helena Medal.
+Wincenty Danilewicz was born in 1787 in Minsk, Polish–Lithuanian Commonwealth.
+He was a member of the Ostoja Danielewicz family and served as a Chevau-léger in the Napoleonic campaign, for which he was awarded the French Order of Legion of Honour and Saint Helena Medal.
 He took part (among others) in The Battle of Arcis-sur-Aube (20–21 March 1814), where he was wounded.

 In 1815 he returned home, and started to work as a secretary of Chancellery of Senat in Congress Poland.
 Then he worked in the archive of heraldry administration of Congress Poland in Warsaw.
 He retired in 1844.

 Later in his life, Wincenty Danilewicz moved to Jędrzejów.
 Afterwards he ran the literary production i.e.: three tragedies and the opera buffa.
 His great-grandson Maciej Masłowski wrote (1957), that in Wincenty testament (1859) thirty volumes of his memoirs were also mentioned.